akka/akka/akka-docs-dev/rst/java/migration-guide-1.0-2.x-java.rst

 2. This field must be set on every call to ``holdUpstream()`` (and variants).
 3. In completion, instead of calling ``isHoldingUpstream`` read this variable instead.

-TODO: code example
+See the example in the AsyncStage migration section for an example of this procedure.

 AsyncStage has been replaced by GraphStage
 ==========================================

-Due to its complexity and relative inflexibility ``AsyncStage`` have been removed.
+Due to its complexity and inflexibility ``AsyncStage`` have been removed in favor of ``GraphStage``.
+Existing ``AsyncStage`` implementations can be ported in a mostly mechanical way.

-TODO explanation

 Update procedure
 ----------------